MarselScheer/simTool/README.md

 random variables.
 The following lines generate exponential distributed random variables of size 10, 50, 100, and 1000.
 Afterwards the *t.test* using confidence levels 0.8, 0.9, 0.95 are applied.
-This is repeated 1000 times to estimate the covarage:
+This is repeated 1000 times to estimate the coverage:

 ``` r
 library(simTool)